 A note about the Gales Course Philosophy

-Each day, we offer three or four courses, chosen on the basis of the forecast for the day.
-We strive to provide levels of challenge appropriate to participants’ skills and needs.
+Each day, we offer three or four courses, chosen on the basis of the forecast for the day and the goals of participants.
+We strive to provide levels of challenge appropriate to everyone’s skills and needs.
 We give coaches the flexibility to determine how to structure each course to help you get the most benefit in the venue and conditions on a particular day.
 If you have questions that aren’t answered here, please feel free to contact us.

 Navigation is essential for safe paddling.
 But let’s face it: many paddlers are intimidated by the prospect of being responsible for truly knowing where they or their group are.
 In this class, we will spend some time on land getting comfortable with a compass and chart, then compare what we see on the chart with what we see in reality.
 We will plan a journey, then use ranges, lines of position, aids to navigation and time on the water to keep keep track of where we are.
 After this class, you will want to spend more time with this engaging aspect of seamanship.